 We prototyped, tested and refined ideas.
 We set out a strategic vision to transform the category, and devised design principles to help roster agencies execute.
 The products developed from this project are still being launched today.
 No indemnity insurance claims were made.

-Over breakfast, on day one of the first full-team workshop, we were asked a very serious question by the most senior member of the client team; “Do you have professional indemnity insurance?”
-We smiled in response because we had succeeded before we’d even started!
+Over breakfast, on day one of the first full-team workshop, the most senior member of the client team asked us a very serious question.
+“Do you have professional indemnity insurance?”
+We smiled.
+We had succeeded before we’d even started!

 This innovation project was a well resourced, global project.
-Sense Worldwide diligently analysed volumes of existing data and collected first hand insight from seven markets to understand the trials and tribulations of stopping smoking.
+We diligently analysed volumes of existing data and collected first-hand insight from seven markets to understand the trials and tribulations of quitting smoking.

-We interviewed members of the Sense Network, including experts in behavior change, an amputee, & members who struggle with addiction.
-This helped us understand how Pfizer could develop future-proofed products that would lead the smoking cessation market.
+We interviewed members of The Sense Network to add a human facet to the process.
+This including experts in behavior change, an amputee, and those struggling with addiction, including gambling.
+This wider lens helped us understand how Pfizer could develop products that would lead the smoking cessation market.